AgilHummatli/agildev/README.md

 - [LinkedIn](https://linkedin.com/in/hummatlia)
 - [GitHub Projects](https://github.com/AgilHummatli)

-> - Mistakes are part of building — not signs of failure
+- Mistakes are part of building, not signs of failure.